web-platform-tests/wpt.fyi/README.md

 # [web-platform-tests dashboard](https://wpt.fyi/) 📈 [![Build Status](https://travis-ci.com/web-platform-tests/wpt.fyi.svg?branch=master)](https://travis-ci.com/web-platform-tests/wpt.fyi)

-wpt.fyi is a dashboard of cross-browser results for [web-platform-tests](https://github.com/web-platform-tests/wpt).
-The data for which is uploaded by external services, primarily from various CI integrations in the wpt repo.
+wpt.fyi is a dashboard of cross-browser results for [web-platform-tests](https://github.com/web-platform-tests/wpt), the data for which is uploaded by external services, primarily from various CI integrations in the wpt repo.

 **Backend**: An [App Engine app](webapp/) for storing test run metadata and serving HTML